Note: This is Lesson 6 of our Free Feeds & Speeds Master Class.

 Feeds corresponds to the feed rate, while Speeds corresponds to the Spindle Speed.
 Feed rate is typically measured in some length value (inches or mm) per unit of time (minute).
 So, for example, IPM (Inches Per MInute) is the most common Imperial Measure.
 The Spindle Speed is measured in rpm’s.

 How Do Machinists Calculate Feeds and Speeds?

-Having good Feeds and Speeds is absolutely critical to successful machining–the cutting process will fail without them.
+Having good Feeds and Speeds is absolutely critical to successful machining–the cutting process of your machine tool will fail without them.